dapr/proposals/0010-R-components-healthcheck.md

 I don't think that is required specifically, as of now.
 It is more about overall health of the system.

-### What Building Blocks will be covered with this approach:
+### What Building Blocks will be covered in 1.12 ?
 - State
 - Pubsub
 - Bindings